Josh Anderson (ice hockey): Montreal Canadiens

 After recording three goals and two assists in the first twelve games of the 2022–23 season, Anderson was suspended two games for boarding Golden Knights defenceman Alex Pietrangelo.
 Appearing in 69 total games, his season ended prematurely due to a high ankle sprain sustained on March 21, 2023 after being driven into the net by Tampa Bay Lightning defenceman Mikhail Sergachev.
 Collectively, Anderson finished play with 21 goals and an additional 11 assists to his credit.

 The beginning of Anderson's 2023–24 season was marked by a lengthy scoring drought that became a topic of widespread sports media discussion.
 Upon reflection, he remarked that it was "very tough," in that "every day you think about when you're going to break out of that slump and start putting them in the back of the net."
 On December 4, 2024, Anderson registered an empty net goal against the Seattle Kraken, effectively bringing an end to his 27-game goalless streak.
 Thereafter, he scored two goals against goaltender Semyon Varlamov in a victory over the New York Islanders on December 16, his first scored against a goaltender in 34 games dating back to March 13 the season prior.
 Named as the first star of the game, he received a standing ovation from the crowd.
 Anderson then received the Molson Cup as the Canadiens' player of the month, ultimately having scored six goals and nine points over that span.

-Entering play for the 2024–25 season, Anderson reached a series of additional milestones over the course of the campaign.
-On December 29, 2024, he recorded his 100th career NHL assist in a 5-2 win over the Tampa Bay Lightning whereas he skated in his 600th career NHL game on March 12, 2025 versus the Seattle Kraken.
+Following Anderson's declining point production in the prior season, he was given a new role for the 2024–25 season by coach Martin St. Louis, playing in the team's bottom six and with a new emphasis on penalty-killing.
+He reached a number of milestones over the course of the campaign, notably recording his 100th career NHL assist in a 5-2 win over the Tampa Bay Lightning on December 29.
+He later skated in his 600th career NHL game on March 12, 2025 versus the Seattle Kraken.
+Despite playing lower in the lineup, he finished the regular season with an improved 15 goals in 81 games.
 In April 2025, Anderson received recognition as the Canadiens' annual recipient of the Jacques Beauchamp Molson Trophy, awarded to the player deemed to have had a dominant role during the regular season.
+After three years near the bottom of the standings, the Canadiens qualified for the Stanley Cup playoffs.

+Anderson had 14 goals and 9 assists in 72 games during the 2025–26 season, continuing his usage in a bottom six role.
+The Canadiens finished sixth overall in the NHL, qualifying to the 2026 Stanley Cup playoffs third in their division.
+Anderson was credited with a strong performance during the team's unexpectedly deep run to the Eastern Conference Final, and had five goals and two assists in 19 playoff games.

+With the departure of Brendan Gallagher in the 2026 off-season, Anderson was named to replace him as an alternate captain of the Canadiens.